Sexting: Studies

-Studies

-While some studies have evaluated sexting by married couples or young men who have sex with men, the majority of attention is directed at heterosexual adolescents.

 Some studies of adolescents find that sexting is correlated with risky sex behaviors, while other studies have found no link.

 In a 2008 survey of 1,280 teenagers and young adults of both sexes sponsored by The National Campaign to Prevent Teen and Unplanned Pregnancy, 20% of teens (13–20) and 33% of young adults (20–26) had sent nude or semi-nude photographs of themselves electronically.
 Additionally, 39% of teens and 59% of young adults had sent sexually explicit text messages.

-Sexting became popular among teens around 2009, especially among high school students in the United States, where 20 percent of high school students said they had engaged in sexting or receiving.
+Sexting became popular among teens around 2009, especially among high school students in the United States, where 20 percent of high school students said they had engaged in sexting or receiving sexts.

 A widely cited 2011 study indicated the previously reported prevalence was exaggerated.
 Researchers at the University of New Hampshire (UNH) surveyed 1,560 children between the ages of 10 and 17 and caregivers, reporting that only 2.5 percent of respondents had sent, received or created sexual pictures distributed via cell phone in the previous year.
 The researchers found that the figure rose to 9.6% when the definition was broadened from images prosecutable as child pornography to any suggestive image, not necessarily nude ones.
 A 2012 study conducted by the University of Utah questioned the findings reported by the University of New Hampshire researchers.
 In the University of Utah's study, researchers Strassberg, McKinnon, et al. surveyed 606 teenagers ages 14 to 18 and found that nearly 20 percent of the students said they had sent a sexually explicit image of themselves via cell phone, and nearly twice as many said that they had received a sexually explicit picture.
 Strassberg, McKinnon, et al. said the UNH study was technically accurate, but that the inclusion of younger children in the sample misrepresented the prevalence of the practice among mid- and older teenagers.
+Similarly, the 2020 meta-analysis of 79 empirical studies with youth samples (up to age 18) found that the mean prevalence of receiving a sext was 31% while the mean prevalence of sending a sext was 14%.

 According to professor Diane Kholos Wysocki, although both men and women participate in sexting, "women are more likely to sext than men".
 Men are more likely to initiate some form of intimate communication, like sending nude photographs or suggestive text messages.
 According to Amy Adele Hasinoff in the journal New Media & Society, when it comes to sexting, there is a big difference between sexual exploitation and a consensual decision to express one's sexuality and share an image of their own body with someone who wants to see it.
 Women are sexualized whenever they post or share any form of intimate media, while men are not.
 Hasinoff points out that "Many digital media scholars stress that the Internet can enable young people to explore their identities and develop social and communication skills" (Boyd, 2008; Tynes, 2007), and suggests that consensual sexting might serve a similar function for some people.